MHTECHSoftware/mhtech/content/products.en.md

         blurb: |-
           *Emissions & energy tracking in transport*

-          Siedr is designed to support transport planning at all levels – from the individual seeking a greener journey to the business seeking to transition to greener fleet.
+          Seidr is designed to support transport planning at all levels – from the individual seeking a greener journey to the business seeking to transition to greener fleet.
           Reach out to discuss further.